This article aims to remind you of the balancing act that receiving advice often turns out to be.

 When asking for advice, you need to show the giver of advice that you understand the fundamentals of the topic in question, and that you have thought through the various workflows that have led to you to the point where you are now.
 Their advice should be distinct, limited in scope, and something you can act on right away.

 Being stuck in a mental or physical predicament does not warrant your asking of advice at face value.
 You should first commit yourself fully to figuring out a solution to the problem which you are facing.
 When you fully commit to solving the problem, you gain valuable knowledge on the subject – even if it doesn’t seem like it – which will help you piece together the advice you receive later on.

 Committing yourself to figuring out your issues prior to asking for advice also serves to raise your standards of who you ask advice from.
-When you try your best to solve your the problem in front of you prior to asking for advice, you will more easily tell who knows what they’re talking about and who does not.
-If you do not commit yourself to honestly trying and figuring things out your own, you will not have a sense of who is knowledgeable on the subject you are seeking advice for.
+When you try your best to solve your the problem at hand prior to asking for advice, you will more easily tell who knows what they’re talking about and who does not.
+If will be clear if someone knows the nuances you’ve explored and the corners you’ve not figured a way out of when you’ve done your share of the work.

 You’ll be able to better identify those genuinely skilled in what they’re talking about by how they address the details of the task you’ve tried so hard to figure out.
 Your conversations will be detailed, and each piece of advice will directly hit on what you need to hear.